Governance Structure

 Board of Directors

-Composition of the Board of Directors (11 members as of June 2022)
+Composition of the Board of Directors (10 members as of June 2025)

 Composition of the Board Directors (10 members)

-Nomination Committee, Audit Committee, and Compensation Committee
+Composition and operation of Nomination Committee, Audit Committee, and Compensation Committee, etc.

 LIXIL adopts the following structure so that the Nomination Committee, Audit Committee, and Compensation Committee are able to effectively fulfill their role and duties as required by law, in addition to enabling the Governance Committee to effectively fulfill its responsibility and role of monitoring and supervising corporate governance across each committee.